-- time permanent position shall work 40 hours exclusive of meal breaks, but including rest breaks, in each workweek. - 2.
-Employees working a 5-day, 40-hour week (designated 5/40) shall work eight (8) hours per shift for five (5) shifts within the official workweek, and shall receive two (2) consecutive "24-hour periods off".
-Permanent work schedule adjustments shall be exempt from this provision when the work schedule adjustment is more than six (6) months after any previous permanent work schedule adjustment. - 3.
-Employees working a 4-day, 40-hour workweek (designated 4/40) shall work ten (10) hours per shift for four (4) shifts within the official workweek, and shall receive three (3) "24-hour periods off" of which two (2) 24-hour periods must be consecutive.
-Permanent work schedule adjustments shall be exempt from this provision when the work schedule adjustment is more than six (6) months after any previous permanent work schedule adjustment. - 4.
-The hours between the end of an employee's last regularly scheduled shift and the beginning of an employee's first regularly scheduled shift following his/her scheduled 24-hour periods off shall be considered his/her weekend. - 5.
+- 4. Employees working a 4-day, 40-hour week (designated 4/40) shall work ten (10) hours per shift for four (4) shifts within the official workweek, and shall receive three (3) "24-hour periods off" of which two (2) 24-hour periods must be consecutive.
+Permanent work schedule adjustments shall be exempt from this provision when the work schedule adjustment is more than six (6) months after any previous permanent work schedule adjustment. - 5.
+The hours between the end of an employee's last regularly scheduled shift and the beginning of an employee's first regularly scheduled shift following his/her scheduled 24-hour periods off shall be considered his/her weekend. - 6.
 Employees shall be granted one (1) 15-minute work break for each period encompassing four (4) hours of work during the course of their shifts.
-Such breaks shall not be scheduled by the supervisor within one (1) hour of the employee's starting time, quitting time, or meal breaks. - 6.
-Meal breaks are neither time worked nor time on pay status unless an employee is required by the County to remain on the job at a work station or the employee is interrupted by his/her supervisor to perform substantial duties during such period.
-An employee who remains at a work station during his/her meal break, but is not required to do so by the County, shall not be compensated for the meal break.
-In the event an employee is required to work four (4) hours or more beyond the end of their scheduled shift, that employee shall be granted an additional meal break. - 7.
-Subject to the provisions of NRS 288.150 (4), nothing herein shall be construed to limit the authority of the County to make temporary assignments to different or additional locations, shifts or work duties for the purpose of meeting emergencies. - 8.
-Within 30 calendar days of request, the Department Head or designee(s) will meet with the requesting employees to determine and identify those work sections within the requesting employees' Division wherein the majority of the employees desire a schedule change from five (5) 8-hour shifts per workweek (5/40) to four (4) 10-hour shifts (4/40) or some other established work schedule and the practical and reasonable aspects of such change.
-Such discussion may also be included as a topic in the Labor/Management and Safety committee as provided for in Article 10 of this agreement.
+A supervisor shall not schedule such breaks within one (1) hour of the employee's starting time, quitting time, or meal breaks. - 7.
+Meal breaks are neither time worked nor time on pay status unless an employee is required by the County to remain on the job at a workstation or the employee is interrupted by his/her supervisor to perform substantial duties during such period.
+An employee who remains at a workstation during his/her meal break, but is not required to do so by the County, shall not be compensated for the meal break.
+In the event an employee is required to work four (4) hours or more beyond the end of their scheduled shift, that employee shall be granted an additional meal break. - 8.
+Subject to the provisions of NRS 288.150 (4), nothing herein shall be construed to limit the authority of the County to make temporary assignments to different or additional locations, shifts or work duties for the purpose of meeting emergencies. - 9.
+Within 30 calendar days of request, the department head or designee(s) will meet with the requesting employees to determine and identify those work sections within the requesting employees' department wherein the majority of the employees desire a schedule change from five (5) 8-hour shifts per workweek (5/40) to four (4) 10-hour shifts (4/40) or some other established work schedule and the practical and feasible aspects of such change.
+Such discussion may also be included as a topic in the Labor/Management and Safety committee as provided for in Article 10 of this Agreement.